Generalizing to unseen domains via distribution matching

-The VLCS benchmark is composed of 5 overlapping classes of objects obtained from the VOC2007 \cite{everingham2010pascal}, LabelMe \cite{russell2008labelme}, Caltech-101 \cite{griffin2007caltech}, and SUN \cite{choi2010exploiting} datasets.
-The object recognition benchmark referred to as PACS, in turn, consists of images distributed into 7 classes originated from four different datasets: Photo (P), Art painting (A), Cartoon (C), and Sketch (S).
-Details regarding each benchmark can be found in the supplementary material.
-We compare the performance of our proposed approach with a model trained with ERM over all source domains with no mechanisms to enforce domain generalization.
+The VLCS benchmark \cite{fang2013unbiased} is composed by examples from five overlapping classes from the VOC2007 \cite{everingham2010pascal}, LabelMe \cite{russell2008labelme}, Caltech-101 \cite{griffin2007caltech}, and SUN \cite{choi2010exploiting} datasets.
+PACS \cite{li2017deeper}, in turn, consists of images distributed into seven classes from four different datasets: photo (P), art painting (A), cartoon (C), and sketch (S).
+We compare the performance of our proposed approach with a model trained with no mechanism to enforce domain generalization (referred to as ERM throughout this Section).
 Moreover, we consider the recently introduced invariant risk minimization (IRM) strategy \cite{arjovsky2019invariant} and include results reported in the literature achieved by Epi-FCR \cite{li2019episodic}, JiGen \cite{carlucci2019domain} along with the ERM results they provided (referred to as ERM-JiGen), and MMD-AAE \cite{li2018domain}.
 Finally, the adaptation of DANN for domain generalization reported in \cite{li2019episodic} was also considered.
-All such methods have an encoder implemented as the convolutional stack of AlexNet \cite{krizhevsky2012imagenet} and the weights are initialized from the pre-trained model on ImageNet \cite{deng2009imagenet}.
-Further implementation details necessary for reproducing the results reported herein can be found in the supplementary material.
+All such methods have as encoder the convolutional stack of AlexNet \cite{krizhevsky2012imagenet}.
+Further implementation details can be found in the Supplementary material.

 In Tables \ref{res:tab_vlcs} and \ref{res:tab_pacs}, we report the average best accuracy across three runs with different random seeds on the test partition of the unseen domain under a leave-one-domain-out validation scheme.
 Results show that G2DM outperforms ERM in terms of average performance across the unseen domains for both benchmarks, and supports the claim that leveraging source domain information as done by G2DM provides an improvement on generalization to unseen distributions in comparison to simply considering the i.i.d. requirement is satisfied.
 G2DM further presented better average performance when compared to our implementation of IRM, as well as results from other methods previously reported in the literature.
-We finally highlight that G2DM showed an improvement in performance in more challenging domains \cite{li2017deeper} such as LabelMe and Sketch.
+We finally highlight that G2DM showed an improvement in performance in more challenging domains \cite{li2017deeper}, such as LabelMe and Sketch.

 \end{minipage}